 I love Disneyland.
 Every time my family has gone, these past few years, we have booked our vacation through Get Away Today.
 Why??
 Because they are Disney experts (to put it lightly), they make planning the trip soooo easy, they give me the best deals available, and they’re dang NICE.
 So, while I was planning on paying them another visit, to get a trip lined up, I realized that we both had something we could offer each other.
 After letters, phone calls, and meetings…here we are, business partners.
 Oh, another thing…the gals from Get Away Today have literally been all over the world (several times) and will start sharing lots of family vacation ideas with you, right here on “Or so she says…”!
 Who better to hear it from!?!
 I’m excited.

-So, for the next few days, I’ll be telling you all about our family vacation, and then you will be DYING to visit Get Away Today, and schedule your own.
+So, for the next few days, I’ll be telling you all about our Disneyland family vacation, and then you will be DYING to visit Get Away Today, and schedule your own.
+Hopefully, some of my Disneyland tips and tricks will come in handy on your family vacation.

 They send you this cute little package with all of your confirmations, character bags for the kids to bring to Disneyland, coupons to use in the area (more money savings, whoo!), and…